jason-davey/studio/PLAYBOOK.md

 2.  **Use the In-App Tool (Steps 3 & 4):**
     *   Adjust content in Step 3 as needed for your overall landing page.
 This will update what pre-fills "Version A" of the Hero.
     *   In Step 4, configure "Version A" (new baseline for Hero) and "Version B" (new experimental Hero).
     *   Use AI suggestions and Campaign Focus as needed.
+The campaign focus is saved with your configurations.
     *   Preview on `/landing-preview`.
 3.  **Download/Copy JSON:** For the version you want to use as your new experimental variant in Firebase, copy or download its JSON from Step 4.
 4.  **A/B Test Setup:** In Firebase A/B Testing, create a new experiment or edit an existing one, pasting the new JSON for the relevant variant.